Azdaroth/Azdaroth.github.io/source/_posts/2016-12-11-ember-tips-computed-properties-and-arrow-functions-not-a-good-idea.markdown

 });
 ```

-<p>And the last option, my preferred one: unleashing the power of ES7 decorators, which I described <a href="https://karolgalanciak.com/blog/2015/12/02/ember-and-es7-decorators/" target="_blank">here</a> and using <a href="https://github.com/rwjblue/ember-computed-decorators" target="_blank">ember-computed-decorators</a> addon.
+<p>And the last option, my preferred one: unleashing the power of <a href="https://karolgalanciak.com/blog/2015/12/02/ember-and-es7-decorators/" target="_blank">ES7 decorators</a> and using <a href="https://github.com/rwjblue/ember-computed-decorators" target="_blank">ember-computed-decorators</a> addon.
 That way we could define <code>fullName</code> computed property in the following way:</p>

 ``` js app/models/user.js
 import Ember from "ember";